amandasd/L2G-LAMMPS/lennard-jones/README.md

 ## Environment variable

-Define the `LAMMPS_DIR` environment variable in `scripts/submit.sh` according to the directory where your `lmp` executable is located.

 ## Run on Cori GPU

+Define the `LAMMPS_DIR` environment variable in `scripts/submit.sh` according to the directory where your `lmp` executable is located\
 ```
 sbatch ./scripts/submit.sh
 ```